 Git and Its Popularity

 Git is one of the most important version control systems that has experienced a significant growth rate and popularity over the years.
-Git plays a key role in both developers’ and non-developers’ world.
+Git plays a key role in both developers’ and non-developers world.
 If we are part of the software developers’ world, it is expected that we know Git.
-So, having a good grasp of Git is very beneficial for us to get into a lucrative career.
+So, having a good grasp of common Git commands is very beneficial for us to get into a lucrative career.

 Hopefully, you have understood Git and got answers to the questions: ‘What are Git commands?’ and ‘What do Git commands do?